 So that is why people can talk them into taking things to change their sex if they think they can do that.

-Well, some people women may argue never.
+Well, some people, women may argue never.

-I'm just I'm just saying.
+I'm just saying.

-Now that's if you follow the science.
+Now, that's if you follow the science.

 That bothers me.

-Until you're you're 27 or the let me let me play devil's advocate.
+Well, but let me play devil's advocate.

 No, I want what I want when I want it.

-I think that's the state of California, the state of Minnesota.
+And that's the state of California, the state of Minnesota.

 Right, and even Wisconsin.

-And I said, No.
+And I said, no.

-And they said, Well, we can't talk to you.
+And they said, well, we can't talk to you.

-But I think you know, it all started with Obamacare when you were talking about it.
+But I think, you know, it all started with Obamacare when you were talking about it.

-Then, up until you're 26 years old, you could uh pay for your child to have health care, but you couldn't know what they're getting health care from.
+Then, up until you're 26 years old, you could pay for your child to have health care, but you couldn't know what they're getting health care from.

 You know what this is?